twse/random-stuff/README.md

 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message or leave the default message as is.
 4. Use the default option which commits directly to `master`.
-5. View the Mozilla credits list to change the last updated date and add entries.
+5. View the Mozilla credits list to change the last updated date and add the entries.

 ## Add one name to Mozilla credits list via command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.